-FIG 5 BLADE ENGAGEMENT LINKAGE
+FIGURE 3 BLADE ENGAGEMENT LINKAGE

-- 3.11 Install the speed control rod assembly (linkage with the yoke installed on one end) into the end of the speed control lever located underneath the center of the console.
-Insert the end of the linkage (opposite the yoke) into the end of the speed control lever from the right and side and fasten with a hairpin from the bolt bag. - 3.12 Connect the lower end of the speed control linkage to the speed control crank located at the top rear of the fuel tank support.
-Secure with clevis pin and hairpin from the bolt bag. - 3.13 For Standard Pistol Grip Handles: Thread each drive lever linkage into the threaded swivel.
-(See Figure 6).
-Connect the upper end of each drive lever linkage to the drive levers.
-Fasten with a long clevis pin and cotter pin from the bolt bag.
-Be sure the clevis pin is first inserted through the drive linkage and then through the drive lever from the outside before installing the hairpin cotter (See Figure 7).
-See Section 5.2.6 step d) for linkage adjustment.
+3.11 Install the speed control rod assembly (linkage with the yoke installed on one end) into the end of the speed control lever located underneath the center of the console.
+Insert the end of the linkage (opposite the yoke) into the end of the speed control lever from the right hand side and fasten with a hairpin from the bolt bag.

+- 3.12 Connect the lower end of the speed control linkage to the speed control crank located at the top rear of the fuel tank support.
+Secure with clevis pin and hairpin from the bolt bag. - 3.13 Install drive lever linkages.

+For Standard Pistol Grip Handles: Refer to figures 4 and 5.
+Position speed control lever in neutral.
+Locate two long clevis pins and two hairpin cotters in bolt bag and temporarily install through drive levers and neutral lock latches, but not through the drive lever linkages.
+Position drive levers and neutral lock latches in neutral (See Figure 16).
+Identify swivels installed on hydro control arm weldments.
+Thread each drive lever linkage into swivel until hole in upper end of drive lever linkage aligns with clevis pin installed through drive lever and neutral lock latch.
+Remove clevis pins and install first through the drive lever linkages, then through the drive levers from the outside, then through the neutral lock latches.
+Install hairpin.
+This will give an approximate setting for drive lever linkages; you will need to refer to Section 5.2.6 step d to complete the drive lever linkage adjustment.